jongpie/NebulaLogger/nebula-logger/plugins/log-retention-rules/README.md

 ## Installation Steps

-After installing the unlocked package Nebula Logger v4.6.12 (or newer), you can then install the Log Retention Rules plugin unlocked package in a sandbox.
+After installing the Nebula Logger's unlocked package, you can then install the Log Retention Rules plugin unlocked package in a sandbox.

 This plugin is currently in beta and cannot be installed in production - however, if you want to use it in your production org, you can deploy the metadata to your org using your preferred deployment tool (changes sets, sfdx, the metadata API, etc.).